nek009/ROS2_on_RaspPi_lecture01_Settings_OnOffSISO/docs/Installation_UbuntuServer.md

 # Overview

 Raspbian OS is known as standard OS for Raspberry Pi, which is based on Debian Buster.
-But it is hard to install ROS2 on Debian, and is easy to do on Ubuntu.<br>
+But it is a little troublesome to install ROS2 on Debian, and is easy to do on Ubuntu.<br>
 Here, I introduce the installation of Ubuntu to Raspberry Pi briefly.

 ## For use under variable network environment